loochlabs/temperature_parser/README.md

 ## Utility Steps
 ### Mask Creation
 python ./util/mask_creator.py
-    * Create mask for removing outlier temperatures along edges of input photograph.
+    * Create mask for removing outlier temperatures along edges of input CSVs.
+    * Note: This is only needed if there is unwanted data on the edges of the input files.
     * This allows the final image to exclude values.
     * See images/mask.png for example output.